 Just Starting Out?
 Use These Spring Green Tips:

 Yoga Inspiration: Think about ahimsa, the principle of nonviolence.
 You’re probably not actively dumping dioxin into rivers or otherwise behaving in a blatantly violent way toward the environment, but are there smaller ways in which you do more harm to the planet than you’d like?

-- Make your next yoga mat one that’s environmentally friendly.
+3. Make your next yoga mat one that’s environmentally friendly.
 (Many contain polyvinyl chloride, or PVC, a toxic plastic.)
-The Green Yoga Association offers one made from Indian cotton with a latex underside.
-Gaiam makes one from PER, or polymer environmental resin.
-Jade Yoga has a natural rubber mat.

 Doing a Little Already?
 Try Emerald Green Steps: